AyoubIMAMI/Microservices_Oriented_Rocket_Simulation/README.md

   - Rocket damaged, sabotaged by Palpatooine
   - Rocket self-destructed, to avoid potential ground damage

-The two scenarios will automatically be run in sequence using the run.sh script
+The three scenarios will automatically be run in sequence using the run.sh script

 ---
 ## Services descriptions